 Health Canada has announced a new food label proposal that would, among other changes, group all types of sugar together on a label.
 The idea is to make the amount of sugar in packaged foods more clear to consumers.
 The proposal would also set a recommendation of a daily maximum intake of 100 grams of sugar per day, something that did not exist before.
-However, the proposed changes have to make it through a series of public consultations before they come into effect.
+Learn more here.

 In May, Kate Lunau wrote about the staggering amount of sugar Canadians consume on an annual basis.
 Here’s her story: